 Bay windows are unmistakable.
 The tall panes, convex layout, and ample view offered by bay windows are distinct from any other window, so they need some special consideration when choosing a window treatment.
 Cleveland homeowners should look at window treatments that match a bay window’s attention-grabbing geometry, offer privacy, and look gorgeous in your living or family room.
 Luckily, there are a few window treatments that can do it all.

 The Sunburst recommendation for bay windows: Roman shades, cellular shades, or shutters.
 Both cellular and roman shades function well with bay windows since each shade can cover an individual pane, granting you a lot of flexibility in how much surface area you need to cover.
-Likewise, plantation shutters are installed on each separate pane on bay windows, but can still give you even more freedom in window coverage with their easily adjustable louvers.
+Likewise, plantation shutters are installed on each individual pane on bay windows, but are able to give you even more freedom in window coverage with their easily adjustable louvers.

 No matter their shape or style, windows that are near your ceiling can be hard to put window treatments on.
 In many cases, the window tops are beyond your reach, and breaking out a stepladder every day is a hassle.
 That means that homeowners in Cleveland with taller windows might want to go with a window treatment that can either stay in a single position, or open and close from far away.
 It would be even better if that window treatment could also effectively block light from coming through.